 Our study participants had experienced kidney, breast, prostate, ovarian, thyroid or oesophageal cancer.
 Their age ranged from 35 to 71 years of age.
 Years of living alone (without co-resident carers) ranged from 2 to 38 and four participants were single parents.
 Communication with oncology healthcare professionals regarding diagnosis was reported to be particularly problematic.
 The main physical implications reported where fatigue, difficulty to do household chores and prepare meals.
 That was particularly acute shortly after surgery.
 The main emotional implications reported were feelings of loneliness, depression and anxiety about the future.
 The main financial implications reported by people in employment where reduced income as a result of reducing hours of working to cope with fatigue.
 Participants reported resilience regarding the new reality of cancer survivorship and had developed coping mechanisms for dealing with fatigue, depression and reduced finances.
 Nevertheless, oncology healthcare professionals working on cancer patients’ holistic needs assessments could pay particular attention to the psychosocial needs of those who live without co-resident carers and signpost them to appropriate sources of support.

 Click on the images below to find out more about their experiences and leave us your comments.
+You can also browse the project booklet here LACE booklet final 4 May 23rd:

 Please note, the copyright of all artwork on this site belongs to the artists.
 Please contact us if you’d like to use any of the pieces.

-Therapy in creating – using art to address the emotional impact of cancer
+Participants testimonials: therapy in creating – using art to address the emotional impact of cancer

 Getting cancer is not something I ever thought much about.
 In my mid-thirties, near perfect health, little family history, healthy lifestyle.
 I was focused on my career, relationships, travel plans, my hobbies, and what I want to do next in my life.
 Yet in July 2016 I got thrown headfirst into the cancer world.
 I was diagnosed with breast cancer.
 It was grade 2 (quite aggressive), large (a whopping 10cm), and had spread to a lot of my lymph nodes.
 It was stage 3c, one stage before the incurable stage.